 That is not to say that items distributed by manufacturers that promote adherence or disease management necessarily violate (or are "suspect" under) the fraud and abuse laws.
-The Waiver Interim Final Rule emphasizes that "a waiver of a specific fraud and abuse law is not needed for an arrangement to the extent that the arrangement: (1) Does not implicate the specific fraud and abuse law; or (2) implicates the law, but either fits within an existing exception or safe harbor, as applicable, or does not otherwise violate the law."48 Thus, CMS and OIG may believe that no waiver is necessary to allow pharmaceutical manufacturers to provide
+The Waiver Interim Final Rule emphasizes that "a waiver of a specific fraud and abuse law is not needed for an arrangement to the extent that the arrangement: (1) Does not implicate the specific fraud and abuse law; or (2) implicates the law, but either fits within an existing exception or safe harbor, as applicable, or does not otherwise violate the law."47 Thus, CMS and OIG may believe that no waiver is necessary to allow pharmaceutical manufacturers to provide (for example) the sorts of unbranded disease state and compliance educational materials that OIG has previously advised do not implicate the anti-kickback statute.
+This is an issue we hope that OIG and CMS will confirm in the Final Rule.

-F. Waivers for Center for Medicare & Medicaid Innovation Demonstrations
+Waivers for Center for Medicare & Medicaid Innovation Demonstrations

 The five fraud and abuse waivers outlined in the Waiver Interim Final Rule are promulgated under the authority of PPACA § 1899(f), and as such only apply to ACOs participating in the MSSP, including the Advance Payment Initiative to be administered by the Center for Medicare & Medicaid Innovation (CMMI) (because such ACOs participate in the MSSP).
-However, PPACA § 3021 allows CMS to create waivers for certain CMMI demonstration programs (which might include Pioneer ACOs) and CMS and OIG state that they will address the exercise of that waiver authority in guidance relevant to those programs.50
+However, PPACA § 3021 allows CMS to create waivers for certain CMMI demonstration programs (which might include Pioneer ACOs) and CMS and OIG state that they will address the exercise of that waiver authority in guidance relevant to those programs.